ograndoptimist/NLP/README.md

 # NLP
-Code related to Natural Language Processing and its Preprocessing methods.
+Code related to Natural Language Processing and its Preprocessing methods.\n
-  One-hot-encoding: aims transform a raw text data into useful tensors that will be processed by neural networks.
+  \tOne-hot-encoding: aims transform a raw text data into useful tensors that will be processed by neural networks.